Maximizing Outcomes for Medically Complex Patients of All Ages

 Sejal Shah, MD

 Prolonged hospital stays can impact patients in a variety of ways, having adverse effects on physical, financial, and psychosocial health.
-This course will explore psychosocial impacts such as demoralization and concerning psychiatric symptoms.
+This session will explore psychosocial impacts such as demoralization and concerning psychiatric symptoms.

 After completing this session, you will be able to: